bjompen/bjompen.github.io/posts/AzdoVMSSBicep.md

 There are a few things worth noting here:

 - The name is only internal for this Bicep file.
 We will use this later, but for now it doesn't really matter what you put here.
 - As soon as I start to type the **resourceType** (VirtualMachineScaleSets) it searches through all existing types.
 This is what actually exists in Azure.
 All of them.
-(My point is even if you dont know the resource type you can use this to search and explore!)
+(My point is even if you don't know the resource type you can use this to search and explore!)
 - As soon as you pick the resource type, it will automatically give you all the available API versions for this particular type.
 (Pick the newest unless you need something specific)
 - Last but not least, again the autocompleter comes alive! we select `=` followed by `required-properties` and it will automatically generate everything we need to fill in!